 All subjects considered

-For 2019 entry: 104 - 120 tariff points including a minimum of 2 A-levels or equivalent.
+For September 2021 entry: 104-120 UCAS tariff points including a minimum of 2 A-levels or equivalent qualifications.
 BTEC Extended Diploma: DMM.
-For more information check out our 2019 data entry requirements.
+For more information check out our full entry requirements.